Quantum cooling activated by coherently-controlled thermalisation: Controlled-SWAPs circuit protocol without ICO

 \end{widetext}

-In the quantum-controlled-SWAP scheme, for each run of the cooling cycle, Alice randomly takes one qubit from reservoirs we want to cool down, and after the quantum-controlled(or ICO) thermalisation and the follow-up measurement of the control system, all the qubits(working system and those from the reservoirs) are cooled down when we attain cooling branch(even though they don't share the same local Gibbs state when $N\neq 2$).
+In the quantum-controlled-SWAPs scheme, for each run of the cooling cycle, Alice randomly takes one qubit from each cold reservoir, and after the quantum-controlled (or ICO) thermalisation and the follow-up measurement of the control system, all the qubits (working system and those from the reservoirs) are cooled down when we attain cooling branch (even though they don't share the same local Gibbs state when $N\neq 2$).
 In this sense, all the qubits can serve as working mediums in the cooling process.
 At the end of each cycle, Alice puts all the qubits from the reservoirs back and again randomly takes one qubit from each reservoir, then starts a new cycle.
-And this is very different from the case when we prepare more than one working system and run the cycle for all of them simultaneously, because in the latter situation we need the same number of bits in the register(memory) to store the measurement results.
-But we should notice that the operational requirements are different for the thermalisation scheme of quantum-controlled-SWAP and the one we discussed in previous section.
-The controlled-SWAP one requires precise quantum control over the working and reservoirs qubits, so the generated quantum correlations during the process are fully accessible for Alice since she knows exactly which qubit(from each reservoir) the working system interacts with.
-But for schemes other than quantum-controlled-SWAP, the only performed operation is thermalisation with corresponding reservoirs depending on the state of the control system, so the final accessible entangled state is just the control-target one.
+This is very different from the case when we prepare more than one working system and run the cycle for all of them simultaneously, because in the latter situation we need the same number of bits in the register (memory) to store the measurement results.But we should notice that the operational requirements are different for the thermalisation scheme of quantum-controlled-SWAPs and the quantum SWITCH of thermalising channels.
+The controlled-SWAPs one requires precise quantum control over the working and reservoirs qubits, so the reservoir qubits which are quantum correlated with the target system are fully accessible for Alice since she knows exactly which qubit (from each reservoir) the working system interacts with.
+But for quantum SWITCH of thermalising channels, the final accessible entangled state is just the control-target one.